 For reporting on current events (through newspapers or other media mainly devoted to current events as well as films), § 50 UrhG allows the reproduction, distribution, and public communication of works.

-A daily newspaper publishes an article about a play.
-Photographs of the performance or an excerpt from a dialog may be used for this purpose.
+A daily newspaper publishes an article about a pop concert.
+Photographs of the show or a short recording may be used for this purpose.

 Example 2 reporting: